 If I’m 38 years old when I have a child then so be it, but I know I’ll be very happy that I made this decision.
 Something else that you may not know about me is that I want to adopt too.
 There is something that has always tugged at my heart about adoption.
 I can’t explain it, but I just know it’s part of my future.
 Either way, I want to have the option to have my own child too.

 So where do we start?
 I didn’t know a darn thing about the egg freezing process except it’s super expensive.
-My OBGYN referred me to a doctor and I did some research myself which is how I found CCRM, a global pioneer in fertility science, research and treatment.
-I decided to set up appointments with both doctors for initial consultations so I could get some general information before I decided to freeze my eggs.
+My OBGYN referred me to my fertility doctor who I absolutely LOVED.

 The first thing I learned was there is an initial blood test you can do to determine if your egg count is in the range of “high/average/low”.
 It’s easy and painless, but it’s recommended to be off your birth control for 1-month.
 Some doctors say you don’t have to be off birth control to take the test.
 However, in my opinion I don’t want anything to possibly jeopardize or interfere with my results.
 I decided this was the best first option just to see where my egg count fell.